 As for food, Americana eats like hot dogs and chili fries hit the spot like nothing else.

 For Valleyites who want to travel to Florida, the question isn’t so much where to go as where not to go.
-Albany Airport has the Sunshine State covered with direct flights to popular destinations like Fort Lauderdale (Jetblue and Southwest), Orlando (Allegiant, Jetblue, and Southwest), and Tampa (Allegiant and Southwest).
-Allegiant also makes flights to Myrtle Beach, Punta Gorda, and St. Pete–Clearwater International Airport (PIE).
+Albany Airport has the Sunshine State covered with direct flights to popular destinations like Fort Lauderdale (Jetblue and Southwest), Fort Myers (Southwest) Orlando (Allegiant, Jetblue, and Southwest), Miami (American, Jetblue, and Southwest), Punta Gorda (Allegiant), Tampa (Allegiant and Southwest), and St. Petersburg (Allegiant).

 As for what to do in Florida, do we really need to tell you?
 The pristine beaches are calling our name all the way from the Hudson Valley.